 In 2014 Naccarato began on a project entitled, Democracy of Objects Project (2014-ongoing) which focused on found objects in and around his neighbourhood of St. Henri, Montreal.
 The project was in part, an archaeological and anthropological quest into the significance of those found objects; their relationship to those individuals that may encounter them, and the relationship of the objects to the spaces they now occupy, as well as their relationship to each other.
 He further explored this phenomena in his interactive AR project The DAY for NIGHT Project (2017).

-From 2015 to present, Naccarato has been developing several projects involving performance, print media, digital and mobile and NFT technology, in the exploration of myth-making and fiction-based storytelling.
+Presently, Naccarato is developing several projects involving performance, print media, digital and mobile and NFT technology, in the exploration of myth-making and fiction-based storytelling.